HexHive/HexPADS/README.md

 $ ./test.sh CSC
 $ ./test.sh rowhammer
 ```

+CAIN was developed by Antonio Barresi, C6 by Clementine Maurice, CSC by Daniel
+Grauss, and rowhammer by P0 at Google.
+The source code of their software can be
+found in their repositories.
+The test directory contains pre-compiled versions
+for x86-64 on Ubuntu 15.10.

 Depending on the mitigation you have selected you need to take special measures
 to kill the test process.
 E.g., with SIGSTOP you have to kill the corresponding